-For testing purposes, we selected a random sample of 367 incident reports (125 for FY 2018-19, 121 for FY 2019-20, and 121 for FY 2020-21).
+For testing purposes, we selected a random sample of 567 incident reports (141 for FY 2018-19, 142 for FY 2019-20, 142 for FY 2020-21, and 142 for FY 2021-22).
 We reviewed the sample incident reports to determine whether the county had performed the required mandated program activities.

-We documented the results of our review of the incident reports sampled.
+We documented the results of our review of incident reports sampled.
+We determined that:

-- 297 incident reports were fully reimbursable under the mandated program.
-These reports are reimbursable at 29 minutes (0.48 hours) per report. - Three incident reports were partially reimbursable, because the officers did not interview both parties involved in the domestic violence incident.
-These reports are reimbursable at 20.5 minutes (0.34 hours) per report, based on 8.5 minutes to interview one party and 12 minutes to consider the various factors identified in the program's parameters and guidelines. - 67 incident reports were not reimbursable because they were ineligible for reimbursement or were non-mandate-related.
-Ineligible incidents were duplicated incidents and those that occurred outside the audit period.
-Non-mandate-related incidents were those that did not meet the definition of domestic violence as provided in PC section 13700; or those in which the relationships between individuals did not satisfy the criteria as described in PC section 13700(b).
+- 293 incident reports were fully reimbursable under the mandated program.
+These reports are reimbursable at 29 minutes (0.48 hours) per report. - 183 incident reports were partially reimbursable, because the officers did not interview both parties involved in the domestic violence incident.
+These reports are reimbursable at 20.5 minutes (0.34 hours) per report, based on 8.5 minutes to interview one party and 12 minutes to consider the various factors identified in the program's parameters and guidelines. - 91 incident reports were ineligible for reimbursement or were non-mandate-related.
+Incidents were ineligible because officers did not document the interviews with the involved parties.
+Non-mandate-related incidents were those that did not meet the definition of domestic violence as provided in PC section 13700; incidents that were related to violations of restraining orders; or incidents in which the relationships between individuals did not satisfy the criteria described in PC section 13700(b).

-During testing, we found that the county had claimed the entire standard time of 29 minutes for incident reports that were only partially reimbursable, and had claimed reimbursement for ineligible incident reports.
+During testing, we found that the county had claimed the entire standard time of 29 minutes for incident reports that were only partially reimbursable and claimed reimbursement for ineligible incident reports.
 The county overstated these costs because it did not claim costs in accordance with the program's parameters and guidelines or the SCO's Mandated Cost Manual.